 Step 1: Prep Ingredients

 Start by prepping the canned hearts of palm.
-Reserve 2 tbsp of liquid from the can before draining the rest of the liquid away.
+Reserve 2 tablespoons of liquid from the can before draining the rest of the liquid away.
 Then, roughly chop the hearts of palm into a flaky texture that resembles crab meat.

 Next, chop the celery, onion and parsley.
 I like to finely chop the onion and celery, but you can chop it into any texture you prefer.
 Add the chopped celery, onion and parsley to your mixing bowl.